davidson-ben/davidson-ben.github.io/content/post/France/index.md

   reading_time: false
 ---

-Set up preliminary experiemnts to study the Casimir effect on buoyant marine debris in surface wave turbulence.
+Ben spent a month collaborating with researchers at IRPHE in Marseille, France to set up preliminary experiemnts to study the Casimir effect on buoyant marine debris in surface wave turbulence.